-We construct an anchor-positive set $(x_a, x_p)$ from semantic neighbors or high co-occurrence signals, and treat other in-batch samples as negatives $x_n$.
-We apply a temperature-scaled InfoNCE loss \cite{oord2018representation} to the first $D-1$ layers so that similar samples are pulled together on the same layer codeword prefixes while dissimilar samples are pushed apart,
+Although global quantization stabilizes hierarchical SID learning, reconstruction-based objectives alone cannot explicitly align the relational structure among items.
+To inject collaborative and semantic signals into the SID space, we introduce prefix-level contrastive alignment over the first $D-1$ codebook layers.
+For each anchor item $a$, we construct a positive item $p$ from semantic neighbors or high co-occurrence signals, while treating other in-batch items as negatives.
+Let $e_a^d$, $e_p^d$, and $e_n^d$ denote the selected codeword embeddings of the anchor, positive, and negative items at the $d$-th quantization layer.
+We apply a temperature-scaled InfoNCE loss over SID prefixes:

-where $\psi(\cdot,\cdot)=\exp(\cos(\cdot,\cdot)/\tau)$ denotes the exponentiated cosine similarity scaled by temperature $\tau$, $w_d$ denotes the coefficient of InfoNCE at the $d$-th layer, and $x_{i\in\{a,p,n\}}^d$ denotes the matched codeword embedding $e_{c^d}^d$.
-Crucially, we exclude the $D$-th layer from contrastive constraints.
-This design choice ensures that while prefixes capture high-level semantics, the final layer retains the fine-grained discriminability necessary for identifying specific items.
+where $\tau$ is the temperature and $w_d$ controls the importance of each prefix layer.
+We deliberately exclude the last codebook layer from contrastive alignment.
+This design encourages high-level SID prefixes to capture shared semantics, while preserving the final layer for fine-grained item discrimination.
+The overall PCRQ-VAE objective is: